DOGE28/Zerto-Upgrade-Tutorial/README.md

 The versions we suggest upgrading from/to is Zerto 9.7 U4 (any patch) to Zerto 10.0 U2.
 Zerto requires there be at most a two version gap when upgrading.
 Please upgrade your existing Windows ZVM to version 9.7 U4 before continuing.

-If you are viewing this to upgrade your current Linux ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.

 > [!IMPORTANT]
 > Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process and all VRAs state they are on the latest version.
-If your version is 9.7 U4 then you are ready to proceed.
+If you are viewing this to upgrade your current Linux ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.

 > [!CAUTION]
 > This migration is only possible using vCenter and vCenter Cloud Director.
 If you are using a different VM platform this upgrade path **WILL NOT** be possible for you.
 Please contact Tonaquint to discuss possible solutions.